What is a Joint or Reserve Attorney?

 You can specify that your attorneys (we usually recommend appointing more than one) should make decisions about your property and financial affairs, and your health and welfare jointly, or jointly and severally.
 We tend to prefer the latter because it allows for a degree of flexibility; ‘jointly and severally’ means that decisions can be made by one attorney or the other, or by both.

-Just as none of us can accurately predict the loss of our mental capacity, there is no guarantee that an appointed attorney would not be in some way prevented from continuing to hold that position.
-That is why it is a good idea to appoint a reserve attorney who can take over if an original attorney can no longer do what is needed under the Lasting Power of Attorney.
+Just as none of us is able to accurately predict the loss of our own mental capacity, there is no guarantee that an appointed attorney would not be in some way prevented from continuing to hold that position.
+That is why it is a good idea to appoint a reserve attorney who is able to take over in the event that an original attorney can no longer do what is needed under the Lasting Power of Attorney.